VitexSoftware/Icinga-Editor/README.md

     echo deb http://v.s.cz/ stable main > /etc/apt/sources.list.d/ease.list
     aptitude update
     aptitude install icinga-editor
+    and then copy locales from this fork:) (until merge)

 Note: Current version works only with MySQL.
 Sorry: Current Default localization is CZECH.
 English translation is just finished.
 Please test and start issues in case you have found one.